PawanGRG/Machine-Learning-Based-Control-of-Living-Cells/README.md

 # Machine Learning Based Control of Living-Cells
-This GitHub repository showcases my technical project that I completed during my Master's in Engineering Mathematics in Univeristy of Bristol
+This GitHub repository showcases my technical project that I completed during my Master's in Engineering Mathematics in Univeristy of Bristol.
+This project focused on exploring the application of Proximal Policy Optimization (PPO) in the field of Cybergenetics control, more specifically the aim was to showcase the potential of Model-Free Reinforcement Learning (MFRL) techniques to control complex systems in the domain of Cybergenetics.